JeodC/PortMaster-PocketCrystalLeague/README.md

 |Y|End turn / Open all cards|

 ## Building
 This game is [open source](https://gitlab.com/moodytail/pokecards) and can be compiled with Game Maker.
-This port uses Game Maker Version 2023.8.0.98 with alternate music tracks.
+This port uses alternate music tracks.
 Music is externalized for more seamless streaming audio.

 ## Thanks
 moodytail -- The game